DevKaranJain/DevKaranJain/README.md

 #### 🤩 I'm a Salesforce Developer.<br>

-#### 😎 I have knowledge of Salesforce sales Cloud, Marketing Cloud, Experience Cloud, Service Cloud
+#### 😎 I have knowledge of Salesforce Sales Cloud, Marketing Cloud, Experience Cloud, Service Cloud
    #### Other expertise are JavaScript, NodeJs, PHP